 High school transcript

 Applicants are responsible for providing a high school transcript from the last school attended.
 If you are still in high school, your transcript will need to include coursework for grades 9-11.
 If you have already graduated, your transcript will need to include coursework for grades 9-12 and also include your graduation date.
-This requirement can be met with a high school transcript, homeschool transcript, G.E.D. score, or a diploma earned through a Washington community college.
+This requirement can be met with a high school transcript, homeschool transcript, high school equivalency certificate or diploma score (such as the GED), or a diploma earned through a Washington community college.
 A homeschool transcript should include subjects and grades for each year, as well as supplemental information of concepts covered and materials used.